rmnavr/wy/README.md

 ```

 ---

+Wy is a **syntax layer** for hy, meaning that wy is not a standalone language, but just a syntax modification to hy.

 To run wy code, you first transpile it into hy code using **wy2hy** transpiler, and then you deal with transpiled *.hy files as usual.